gbmhunter/blog/content/electronics/components/diodes/photodiodes/_index.md

 Remember that the op-amp will drive it's output to whatever voltage is needed to keep it's inverting input at the same potential as it's non-inverting input (0V).
 {{% /tip %}}

+An alternative to using a transimpedance amplifier to convert current to voltage is to use an op-amp and a capacitor to act as an integrator.
+You can by special [switched capacitor ICs](/electronics/components/switched-integrator-ics/) that package the op-amp, switches and precision capacitor in a single semiconductor IC.
+They offer good SNR, but with relatively low bandwidth.
+However, this method is not as popular as the transimpedance amplifier, and the dedicated ICs are expensive and hard to source.

 The current noise density of the circuit is[^bib-osi-photodiode-chars-and-apps]:

 <p>\begin{align}